 10 Surprising Things Your Car Says About Your Personality

 Is your ride giving subtle clues about its driver?
-From your choice of paint job to bumper stickers, find what your car says about your personality.
+From your choice of paint job to bumper stickers, find out what your car says about your personality.

 Certain cars are designed to make everyone stop and stare—think splashy sports cars, very expensive cars, or anything bright red.
 While driving this type of car will get you some positive attention from others, it also shows you’re willing to risk getting negative attention as well, says Susan M. Henney, Ph.D, professor of psychology at the University of Houston-Downtown.
 Studies have shown that red cars and sports cars are the most likely to be pulled over by police and targeted by thieves, so by owning one you’re saying that the attention from others is worth the risk of losing your investment to tickets or theft.
-Find out how the colour of your car affects your accident risk.

-Drive a Three-Row Minivan?
-You Love a Crowd
+Drive a three-row minivan?
+You love a crowd

-It isn’t the convenience, safety, or storage space that makes the minivan the ultimate mom-mobile (although those help!) but rather the sheer number of kids you can pack into those things, Henney says.
+It isn’t the convenience, safety, or storage space that makes the minivan the ultimate parent-mobile (although those help!) but rather the sheer number of kids you can pack into those things, Henney says.
 “These cars show that you define yourself by your relationship to children and the more kids are in your car, the better you feel about yourself,” she explains.
 “It tells the world, ‘I’m the carpool mom.
 I’m valued and important.'”

 Most safety experts agree: Those popular “this is my family” stickers are straight up dangerous.
 They share your family composition, what your kids’ names are, how old they are, their hobbies, and even your dog’s name—all information that criminals can use to target you or your children.
 Yet despite these warnings, parents continue to display them prominently.
 Why?
 “It’s a way of establishing your place in the social hierarchy, declaring your status, and showing others you’re superior to their families,” Henney says.
-Find out more measures you can take to prevent identity theft.

-Displaying a Sports Team's Logo?
-You’re the Life of the Party
+Displaying a sports team’s logo?
+You’re the life of the party

 Identifying yourself publicly with a sports team—whether that’s through a jersey, a hat, or a bumper sticker—is an easy way to feel like you’re part of that crowd, Henney says.
 “People take on the characteristics of their favourite teams,” she says.
 Your favourite team is a winner?
 A scrappy underdog?
 An up-and-coming all-star?
 Then, by extension, so are you.

 Contrary to popular belief, confident and self-assured people don’t drive the biggest, flashiest cars; rather, the bigger and more attention-seeking your car is, the less confident you likely feel, says Henney.
 “They’re compensating for feeling a lack of power somewhere by making up for it in their car,” she explains.
 “Why else would you have ‘Grave Digger’ as your car?”

 Drive an SUV?
-Safety is a Top Concern
+Safety is a top concern

 SUVs literally dominate the roadway, taking up more space than most cars, and lifting the driver up higher than everyone else.
 Combine that with the fact that they’re often used to ferry children around and you have someone who’s very worried about being safe if they end up in an accident.

 If your car is overrun with junk mail, food wrappers, pop cans, old socks, and other detritus it could be a physical manifestation of your mental state, according to psychologist Nicole Cutts in Business2Community.
 “No matter what you drive, the way you maintain your car, inside and out, gives people some insight into your personality,” she says.
 And if it’s a mess then you may be telling others that you’re scattered, super-busy, a slob, or don’t care about health and cleanliness.
-Ready to make a fresh start?
-These expert car cleaning tips can help.